Frequently Asked Questions

 - All of the money raised will go to The Zachary Carson Brain Tumor Fund at Dana-Farber Cancer Institute (“Zach’s Fund”).

-- Zach’s Fund donates all of its contributions to the Children’s Brain Tumor Research Program under the auspices of Mark Kieran, MD, PhD, which is researching diffuse intrinsic pontine gliomas with the goal of developing new treatments to save kids’ lives.
+- Zach’s Fund donates all of its contributions to the Children’s Brain Tumor Research Program under the auspices of Dr. Katherine Warren, which is researching diffuse intrinsic pontine gliomas with the goal of developing new treatments to save kids’ lives.

 What percent of the money raised will go to research?